Escape Room puzzle ideas for your game

 I Escape Room Puzzle Ideas: Mazes

 One of the most common puzzles in escape rooms are mazes.
-There are plenty of exciting ways of creating the riddles with them:1.
-Getting an object (for example a key) out of the hanged maze.
+There are plenty of exciting ways of creating the riddles with them:

 Just okay: give people a magnet to let them get the object out of the maze.